 The course starts with an introduction to the complex numbers and the complex plane.
 Next students are asked to consider what it might mean to say that a complex function is differentiable (or analytic, as it is called in this context).
 For a complex function that takes a complex number z to f(z), it is easy to write down (and make sense of) the statement that f is analytic at z if

 The senior seminar in mathematics will guide students through the process of writing their senior capstone paper — a comprehensive, expository manuscript about mathematical/statistical content that delves deeper into one of these fields than the level of content presented in their coursework.
 Some sessions will introduce students to tools for success such as literature searches, good note-taking strategies, proper use of citations and mathematical typesetting for large documents.
-Other sessions will be used to provide structure and a timeline for completing the capstone paper, and will include a short talk by each student based on the required paper outline, peer review sessions and time in class to work on the manuscript.
-Additionally, several sessions will be used to prepare students to take the Educational Testing Service Major Field Test in Mathematics, which mathematics majors must pass to graduate.
 This counts toward the core course requirement for the major and is only open to senior mathematics majors.
 This course is credit/no credit.
 Offered every fall.

 This course will consist largely of an independent project in which students read several sources to learn about a mathematical topic that complements material studied in other courses, usually an already completed depth sequence.
 This study will culminate in an expository paper and a public or semi-public presentation before an audience consisting of at least several members of the mathematics faculty as well as an outside examiner.
 Permission of department chair required.
 Prerequisite: Senior standing and the completion of at least one two-semester sequence at the junior-senor level.